 HVAC systems for the healthcare sector require a somewhat different approach than other applications.
 That is because of the needs that are specific to the application.
 But what do medical facilities exactly need?

 With this article we want to stress aspects consultants should absolutely look at when working on projects for the healthcare sector.
-So, here a few things that in our opinion they should consider when designing a HVAC system for a medical facility.
+So, here a few things that in our opinion they should consider when designing an HVAC system for a medical facility.

 1 - Temperature control